rajdhandus/AzureConfidentialLedgerClient/README.md

 # AzureConfidentialLedgerClient
-Sample dotnet and python client for Azure Confidential Ledger
+Sample dotnet and python clients for Azure Confidential Ledger